This is the best damn pulled pork recipe i’ve ever made. Yes, you read that correctly. And it’s made in an Instant Pot electric pressure cooker!

 Pulled pork is something you always see on those barbecue competition shows where people go to great lengths to prepare and cook with all kinds of methods.
 Most often, these methods require huge pieces of equipment, lots of space (outdoor space), and a ton of time and commitment to make.
 Now don’t get me wrong, you have an opportunity to sink you teeth into pork that’s been cooked this way, it’s an experience that’s simply a festival of flavor you’ll never forget.
 Many of the best real BBQ joints will start making their pulled pork days ahead of time and when it’s ready to eat, people line up.
 And when these places run out of food for the day, that’s it until next time.

 We start with a pork butt roast.
+This can also be called pork shoulder.
 You can get either bone-in or boneless.
 If you find ones that are vacuum packed and the packaging indicates that the pork contains a 12% solution, this means that the roast is brined.
 Those are the best to use.
 Meat is brined this way to maintain tenderness and juiciness.
 You can always make your own brine, but that’s a topic for another day.
 Go with the brined meat if you can.
-If the meat has a noticeable fat layer on it, you’ll want to cut that off.
-I generally like to use a roast that’s 4lbs.
-I cut the meat into 4 pieces of equal size, cutting out the bone if it has one.
+If the meat has a noticeable fat layer on it, you’ll want to trim any excess away.

 Start with a good rub